-While the overarching policies and approach of this plan applies to the full study area, the focus of the major physical interventions is on the smaller inner core as it is within this area where the requirement for additional priority for sustainable modes is greatest due to it being the busiest area where the national, regional and metropolitan transport networks converge.
-This inner core also captures the highest order attractions within the city, notably in terms of retail, employment, night-life, as well as a concentration of nationally important cultural, educational and governmental institutions.
+Within this wider study area however, it became clear during the early stages of the plan development that the focus was moving towards a more central inner city core.
+This Inner Core captures the highest order attractions within the city, notably in terms of retail, employment, night-life, as well as a concentration of nationally important cultural, educational and governmental institutions.
 Analysis of existing travel data also highlighted that while this core is a key destination for people coming into the city, much of the private car traffic is travelling through it.
 In this regard, 6 out of every 10 cars driving into the Inner Core had a destination outside this core area.

-The full study area, and the Inner Core area are presented in Figure 1.3.
+The full study area, and the Inner Core area are presented in Figure 1.2